Gangstar: Gangstar: Samurai (2009)

 Gangstar: Samurai is an open-world action-adventure video game published by Gameloft and developed by Gameloft Tokyo.
 It was released for BREW and DoJa only in Japan.
 The protagonist is Masato and the setting is Tokyo, Japan.
 The game had radio stations like Toshi Beat.

 Masato stole a banned drug from a smuggling organization due to a slight mistake in stealing.
 After being chased by the organization, Masato is saved by a shadowy beauty named Yuri who claims to be a special agent.
 In order for Yuri to destroy the organization and Masato to escape from it, the two work together to carry out various operations against it.

 The player can use a sword as a weapon, as well as various firearms such as pistols, submachine guns, shotguns, grenades, and bazookas.
 There are 45 types of missions, from simple mobile missions to defeating enemies and infiltration.

 Gangstar: West Coast Hustle (2009)

-Gangstar: West Coast Hustle is an open-world action-adventure video game published by Gameloft and developed by at least one of its subsidiaries.
+Gangstar: West Coast Hustle is an open-world action-adventure video game published by Gameloft and developed by Gameloft Montreal.
 It was released for Android, iPhone, iPod Touch and webOS.
 Gangstar: West Coast Hustle HD is the version for Android and iPad, and Gangstar: West Coast Hustle - FREE is the free version for iPhone and iPod Touch.
 It is a 3D version of Gangstar 2: Kings of L.A..
 It is the first game in the series to be 3D.
 A 'sequel' to the game entitled Gangstar: Miami Vindication was released in September 2010.
 In 2024, the game was removed from the Apple App Store.
 It was released on August 20, 2009, for iOS, on November 25, 2010, for Android,and June 10, 2010, for iPad.